-The Study Area also includes portions of the Towns of Babylon, Islip, Brookhaven, Southampton and Easthampton, as well as 12 incorporated Villages, the entirety of FIIS, the Poospatuck Indian Reservation, and the Shinnecock Indian Reservation as well as the critical coastal habitat and environmentally sensitive areas, such as the Fire Island National Seashore.
+The Study Area also includes portions of the Towns of Babylon, Islip, Brookhaven, Southampton and Easthampton, as well as 12 incorporated Villages, the entirety of FIIS, the Poospatuck Indian Reservation, and the Shinnecock Indian Reservation.
 The Study Area contains over 46,000 buildings, including 42,600 homes and more than 3,000 businesses.
 There are 60 schools, 2 hospitals, and 21 firehouses and police stations in the Study Area.
 Of the buildings within the Study Area, more than 9,000 fall within the modeled 100-year floodplain (storm with a 1 percent probability of occurring in any given year, based upon current modeling).
 It is estimated that over 150,000 people reside in the coastal 100-year floodplain of the South Shore of Suffolk County, which represents 10 percent of the population of Suffolk County (USCB 2010).
 The Study Area is also a popular summer recreation area.
 In addition to the residential population, there is a large seasonal influx of tourists who recreate in this area, and businesses which support the year round and seasonal population of the area.

 Commercial, residential, public and other infrastructure in the Study Area are subject to economic losses (or damages) during severe storms.
-The principal problems are associated with extreme water levels and waves that can cause extensive flooding and erosion both within barrier island and mainland communities.
+The principal problems are associated with extreme tides and waves that can cause extensive flooding and erosion both within barrier island and mainland communities.
 Breaching and/or inundation of the barrier islands also can lead to increased flood damages, especially along the mainland communities bordering Shinnecock, Moriches and Great South Bays.